nadavspi/image-scanner-md/README.md

 # ublue-scanner
 ## Getting started
-1. Get a github personal access token that gives `packages:read` access and put it in `.env` as `GITHUB_TOKEN`.
+1. Get a github personal access token that gives `read:packages` access and put it in `.env` as `GITHUB_TOKEN`.

 2. Install it